Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 The `Access Level`'s you define can be reused or combined to create exactly the configuration you desire.

-!!! example

-	A group `HR` could be given the `Access Level` `Read Users` (which allows only read access to usr demographics  fields) and the `Read Groups` `Access Level` to the OU's `Company/Marketing` and `Company/IT` while also receiving `Rename Users` for the `Company/Marketing` OU as well as the `Deny Group Read` `Access Level` for the `Company/IT` OU.

-	This will result in a member of `HR` to be able to read user demographics in `Company/Marketing` and `Company/IT` while being able to read the groups a user is a member of, only if the group is under the `Company/Marketing` OU.

-	They will also be able to rename users under `Company/Marketing`

 !!! note

 	Permissions that are applied inherit fully down the OU tree unless a `Deny` permission is set at a lower level.

+!!! example

+	A group `HR` could be given the `Access Level` `Read Users` (which allows only read access to user demographics  fields) and the `Read Groups` `Access Level` to the OU `/Company` while also receiving `Rename Users` for the `/Company/Marketing` OU as well as the `Deny Group Read` `Access Level` for the `/Company/IT` OU.

+	This will result in a member of `HR` to be able to read user demographics and rename users in `/Company/Marketing` and read user demographics
+	`/Company/IT` while being able to read the groups a user is a member of, only if the group is not under the `/Company/IT` OU.

 ## Delegates
 The core element of the permission system in Blazam is the "Delegate".

 A "Delegate" can be any group or user.

-Any "Delegate" added will allow that user or members of that group to log into the application.
+Any "Delegate" added with any read permissions applied, or self-edit permissions enabled, will allow that user or members of that group to log into the application.

 Nested group members are counted.